 The Trial of Socrates

-The texts below relate the conversation Socrates had the day before his trial (with Euthyphro) and the trial itself.
+The texts below relate the conversation Socrates had with Euthyphro before his trial and the trial itself.
 Plato and Xenophon give two accounts of Socrates’s “apology”—that is, the defense speech he gives to his accusers, the jury, and the Athenian public.
 They are both stylistically different but they were written only a few years after the event itself.
 Scholars don’t think the authors would deviate far from the truth when there were still witnesses alive who could refute them.

 - A Conversation with Euthyphro According to Plato (trans.
 Fowler, 1966)